pymupdf/PyMuPDF/docs/pymupdf4llm/ocr-plugins.rst

 ---------------------------------------
 The default plugins are designed to be used as is, without any need for configuration.

-However, if you want to use a specific plugin, you can do so by using the following approach (which enforces for instance using RapidOCR and skipping above selection process).
+However, if you want to use a specific plugin, you can do so by using the following approach (which enforces for instance using RapidOCR and skipping the above selection process).
 Please note that all plugins have a function named `exec_ocr` that does the actual OCR.

 RapidOCR